-- 1. a schedulable is periodic when there exists a value T > 0 such that for all i, $R{i+1} R_i = T$, where T is called the period; - 2. a schedulable that is not periodic is said to be aperiodic; and - 3. an aperiodic schedulable is said to be sporadic when there is a known value T > 0 such that for all i, $R{i+1} R_i >= T$.
-T is then called the minimum interarrival time (MIT). - Cost The maximum amount of CPU time that a schedulable is allowed between a release and its associated completion. - Current CPU Consumption The amount of CPU time that the schedulable has consumed since its last release. - Cost Overrun The time a which a schedulable's current CPU consumption becomes greater than, or equal to, its cost. - Cost Monitoring The process by which the implementation tracks CPU consumption and responds to cost overruns.
+- 1. a schedulable is periodic when there exists a value T > 0 such that for all $i, R{i+1} R_i = T$, where T is called the period; - 2. a schedulable that is not periodic is said to be aperiodic; and - 3. an aperiodic schedulable is said to be sporadic when there is a known value T > 0 such that for all $i, R{i+1} R_i >= T$.
+T is then called the minimum interarrival time (MIT). - Cost The maximum amount of CPU time that a schedulable is allowed between a release and its associated completion. - Current CPU Consumption The amount of CPU time that the schedulable has consumed since its last release. - Cost Overrun The time at which a schedulable's current CPU consumption becomes greater than, or equal to, its cost. - Cost Monitoring The process by which the implementation tracks CPU consumption and responds to cost overruns.
 When a cost overrun occurs for a schedulable, its cost overrun handler, if any, is released.
-This behaves as if there were an asynchronous event associated with the schedulable, to which the overrun handler was bound, and which is fired when a cost overrun occurres. - Cost Enforcement The process by which the implementation ensures that the CPU consumption of a schedulable is no more than the value of the cost parameter in its associated ReleaseParameters.
-(Cost enforcement is an optional facility in an implementation of the RTSJ.) - Base Priority The priority given in a schedulable's associated PriorityParameters object; the base priority of a Java thread is the priority returned by its getPriority method. - Enforced Priority A priority below the idle priority, which ensures the schedulable has no execution eligibility. - Active Priority in the enforced state, the maximum of the enforced priority and any priority a task has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter); otherwise, the maximum of a task's base priority and any priority it has acquired due to the action of priority inversion avoidance algorithms. - Processing Group A collection of tasks whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility. - Base Scheduler An instance of the FirstInFirstOutScheduler class as defined in this specification.
+This behaves as if there were an asynchronous event associated with the schedulable, to which the overrun handler was bound, and which is fired when a cost overrun occurrs. - Cost Enforcement The process by which the implementation ensures that the CPU consumption of a schedulable is no more than the value of the cost parameter in its associated ReleaseParameters.
+(Cost enforcement is an optional facility in an implementation of the RTSJ.) - Base Priority The priority assigned to a task, either in its associated Priority-Parameters object or by Thread.setPriority; the base priority of a Java thread is the priority returned by its getPriority method. - Enforced Priority A priority below the idle priority, which ensures the schedulable has no execution eligibility. - Active Priority The execution eligibility criterion for the priority-based schedulers.
+It is the maximum of the base (or enforced priority) and any priority a task has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter). - Processing Group A collection of tasks whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility. - Base Scheduler An instance of the FirstInFirstOutScheduler class as defined in this specification.
 This is the initial default scheduler. - Round-Robin Scheduler An instance of the RoundRobinScheduler class as defined in this specification.
 It is specified to execute in tandem with the base scheduler in a predictable fashion.

-Processor - A logical processing element that is capable of physically executing a single thread of control at any point in time.
+- Processor A logical processing element that is capable of physically executing a single thread of control at any point in time.
 Hence, multicore platforms have multiple processors, platforms that support hyperthreading also have more than one processor.
-It is assumed that all processors are capable of executing the same instruction sets.

-Affinity - A set of processors on which the global scheduling of a schedulable can be supported.

-Idle Task - A notional system or VM-provided task that consumes all CPU time not used by other tasks.
+It is assumed that all processors are capable of executing the same instruction sets. - Affinity A set of processors on which the global scheduling of a schedulable can be supported. - Idle Task A notional system or VM-provided task that consumes all CPU time not used by other tasks.
 It may be an actual process or thread, or it may be a power-saving mode that halts or slows the CPU, or it may be an artificial construction.
 For the purposes of this specification, it has a priority below that of all nonblocked tasks and above that of tasks blocked due to cost overrun.
 Details of its implementation are not specified here.